VihanP29/GST_Algorithms/README.md

 ## 📜 Project Description

-[cite_start]Circular trading is a method of tax evasion where a group of businesses create fictitious transactions among themselves to inflate sales, hide malicious purchases, and fraudulently claim tax credits[cite: 24, 71]. [cite_start]These schemes create cycles in the transaction network that are difficult to detect manually in large datasets[cite: 92].
+Circular trading is a method of tax evasion where a group of businesses create fictitious transactions among themselves to inflate sales, hide malicious purchases, and fraudulently claim tax credits.
+These schemes create cycles in the transaction network that are difficult to detect manually in large datasets.

-This project provides an interactive tool to combat this issue. [cite_start]It models transaction data as a directed graph and applies a specialized Weighted Cycle Deletion (WCD) algorithm to identify and surgically remove the most likely fraudulent cycles[cite: 12, 93].
+This project provides an interactive tool to combat this issue.
+It models transaction data as a directed graph and applies a specialized Weighted Cycle Deletion (WCD) algorithm to identify and surgically remove the most likely fraudulent cycles.
 The result is a "cleaned" transaction graph, revealing the underlying flow of legitimate business activities for auditors.

 ---